berkowitze/cs-course/ta/documentation/ta-doc.md

 If you are using numerical grading (not category grading like Check Check Plus etc) you should explain why you are giving the fudge points and how many in a comment.

+#### Rubrics
+Point values are now displayed for each rubric category (i.e. out of 14 points) and for each rubric option.

 #### Emoji
 If a student did a great job, you can select the checkbox at the bottom of